bengras/goboek.nl/content/blog/013_bandroid.md

 Explain Like I'm 5
 ===================
-Do you know those banks that use text messages on your phone to double-check who you are?
+Do you know those banks that use text messages on your phone to double-check who you are when you want to do an transaction on their website with your account?
 It's extra safe, because people can't steal your phone.
 Wrong, it's not safe.
+If you're using an Android phone.
 It's bad.
 This post explains how and why.

 We do this so we can pressure Google into removing the feature from Android that makes this possible.